 Hitguj (BMC) is Brihanmumbai Municipal Corporation initiative, see some 2020 coverage here Opens in new window. (current state of project not known).
 Call 022-2413-1212, 24 x 7.
 Website: hitgujhelpline.wordpress.com .

 iCall (TISS) is run by TISS (Tata Institute of Social Sciences).
-Call: (022)- 2552-1111, 8 AM to 10 PM, Monday to Saturday.
+Call: 91 5298 7821, 8 AM to 10 PM, Monday to Saturday.
 Email: icall@tiss.edu, Site: icallhelpline.org Their Facebook page Opens in new window.
+There is also a chatline available 9 to 9, Mon to Friday for youth, see reYou Opens in new window.
 A resource to help people find counselors in India along with information on each counselor, created as part of a crowd-sourcing initiative by iCall, can be viewed at iCALL’s crowdsourced list of Mental Health Professionals We Can TrustOpens in new window.

 Tele-MANAS: This is an initiative of Union Ministry of Health & Family Welfare and was launched in Oct 2022.
 A toll-free, 24/7 helpline number (14416) has been set up across the country allowing callers to select the language of choice for availing services.
 Service is also accessible with 1-800-91-4416.
 The calls would be routed to Tele-MANAS cells in the respective state and union territory.
-The announcement can be seen here Opens in new window.
+The site is here Opens in new window.

 Vandrevala Foundation Helpline is a 24 x 7 hour helpline for emergencies.
 Call or Whatsapp: 9999-666-555.
 Email: help@vandrevalafoundation.com (email response time may be higher) , Site: vandrevalafoundation.com Opens in new window.